 Now, that might sound like a pipe dream itself.
 Nevertheless, any progress in this direction will yield results.
 Science does lead to better understanding, and new knowledge will continue to yield new drugs and other therapies.
 But better understanding also means an appreciation for how complex nature is.
 The progress of science is the steady realisation of how little we actually know.
 The more we, the public, understand that about science, the more we will see through the hype.
 And the more we see through the hype, the more medicine will serve its stakeholders, not its stockholders.
 We will get better healthcare.

-I promise.Make a donation
+I promise.Support Aeon: make a one-off donation